ksb990200/Solar-Acoustic-Halos/README.md

 - **Description:** This script generates a 3D stacked image visualization using a list of image files.
 It stacks images in 3D to visualize altitude information.
 - **Instructions:** Replace image filenames, customize parameters, and run the script.

+### 5. Scatter plots of power and field parameters
+- **Filename:** scatter_plots_of_power_and_field_parameters.py
+- **Description**

 ## Getting Started

 1. Clone this repository to your local machine.
 2. Navigate to the repository directory in your terminal.
 3. Follow the instructions provided for each code snippet to run the scripts.

+## Contributing

+Contributions to this repository are welcome!
+If you have improvements, bug fixes, or additional features to suggest, feel free to open an issue or submit a pull request.
+Please follow the existing code style and conventions.

 Feel free to explore, adapt, and experiment with these code snippets to further your understanding of solar physics and data visualization!
+For questions or further information, please contact Karthik at ksb990200@gmail.com.